1Malaysia Development Berhad: Scandal

-The involvement of 1MDB in the multi-billion ringgit Tun Razak Exchange development project drew criticism from the opposition within a year of commencement.
+The involvement of 1MDB in the multi-billion-ringgit Tun Razak Exchange development project drew criticism from the opposition within a year of commencement.
 Opposition leader and Member of Parliament of Permatang Pauh, Anwar Ibrahim, questioned the credentials of the company.
 He informed Parliament that according to the records held by the companies commission, 1MDB "had no business address and no appointed auditor."
 Anwar further questioned the then-current Prime Minister, Najib Razak, regarding his role in getting 1MDB involved in the Tun Razak Exchange project.

-1MDB's RM425 million (US$140m) profit between 25 September 2009 and 31 March 2010 raised questions about the lack of transparency of 1MDB's accounting.
+1MDB's RM425 million (US$140 million) profit between 25 September 2009 and 31 March 2010 raised questions about the lack of transparency of 1MDB's accounting.
 Tony Pua, DAP Member of Parliament for Petaling Jaya Utara questioned former Prime Minister Najib Razak, who was also 1MDB's advisory board chairman, as to whether the figures were the result of asset injections into 1MDB by the government, such as the transfer of land rights to the company.

 During the October 2010 parliamentary session, 1MDB explained that its accounts had been fully audited and signed by KPMG, and closed as of 31 March 2010.
 Deloitte was involved in the valuation and analysis of the portfolio, while Ernst & Young provided tax advice for 1MDB.
 The company also informed that it had lodged the necessary information, including providing a registered address, with the Companies Commission of Malaysia (CCM) as required by the law.
-The registration information was made available on the company's website, www.1mdb.com.my.
+The registration information was made available on the company's website.

-During 2013, 1MDB was in the spotlight again when it applied for a six-month extension for the publication of its annual report that was supposed to be filed with the Companies Commission of Malaysia (CCM) by 30 September 2013.
-In the meantime, the change of auditors three times in the 4 years since its inception in 2009 was widely considered suspicious.
+During 2013, 1MDB was in the spotlight again when it applied for a six-month extension for the publication of its annual report that was supposed to be filed with the CCM by 30 September 2013.
+In the meantime, the change of auditors three times in the four years since its inception in 2009 was widely considered suspicious.

-By mid-2015, with 1MDB's accumulated debts totalling RM42 billion (US$12bn), bonds issued by the fund were downgraded to junk status by the major rating agencies such as Standard & Poor's and Fitch Ratings.
+By mid-2015, with 1MDB's accumulated debts totalling RM42 billion (US$12 billion), bonds issued by the fund were downgraded to junk status by the major rating agencies such as Standard & Poor's and Fitch Ratings.
 The Malaysian cabinet rejected a RM3 billion ($US1 billion) cash injection, narrowing 1MDB's options to repay its debts on time.

 In 2015, allegations were made in several newspapers, including The Wall Street Journal, mentioned that the 1MDB organisation had been used to steal state funds for transfer into the accounts of former Prime Minister Najib Razak, and people associated with him such as Jho Low.